christian-bick/edugraph-classify-qwen3vl/README.md

 }
 ```

-The script will load the fine-tuned and merged model, process the image along with a predefined prompt, and
+The script will load the fine-tuned and merged model, process the image along with the predefined system prompt,
-print the predicted classification based on the EduGraph ontology.
+and print the predicted classification using terms from the EduGraph ontology.

 ## Model Publication

 After a model has been trained and the output artifacts have been downloaded & tested, you can prepare
 the final model artifacts for publication.
 This involves creating a quantized and standardized version
-of your model in the GGUF format that makes is fast and easy to host the model.
+of the model in the GGUF format that makes is easy to host the model anywhere.

 **Configure Environment:** The script uses the `MODEL_SIZE` and `RUN_MODE` variables from your `.env` file
 to automatically identify the correct model files to publish.
 Ensure these are set correctly.